ianz05/FourDice/Logic.md

  - `X.value` is 1 or 2: **INVALID**
  - Increment `X.facts` by 1
  - Reset `X.sqrts` to 0
+ - Reset `X.powed` to false

 ### Binary operations

 `L` = left operand, `R` = right operand

 Unless otherwise stated, the result will have `sqrts = 0` and `facts = 0`.
+Any operation other than exponentiation will cause `powed = false`.
 An exception is if the operation did not change the value, e.g. multiplying by 1 or adding 0.

 #### Addition